CryptPhantom/CryptPhantom/README.md

 - **Database:** PostgreSQL
 - **Core Values:** Clean Code · Innovation · Safety

----

 ## 🚀 Currently Exploring

 - **.NET MAUI** — cross-platform UI framework for apps that run everywhere
 - **IMGUI in C#** — immediate-mode GUI for highly interactive interfaces
 - **Async & Microservices** — mastering scalable modern C# patterns

----

 ## 🔮 On the Horizon

 - **Custom Encryption Tool** — my own algorithm for secure file encryption,
   because sometimes you need a *ghost-crafted cipher* 👻

----

 ## 📊 GitHub Insights

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=CryptPhantom&show_icons=true&theme=radical)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=CryptPhantom&layout=compact&theme=radical)

----

-## 🤝 Let’s Connect

-Always open to collaboration, code reviews, and sharing ideas.
-If you’re into C#, encryption, or UI magic, check out my repos — or just say hi.

-⭐ *If you enjoy my work, consider starring a repo.
-It means more than you think.*

----

 > *"Code is like a ghost — sometimes you see it, sometimes you don’t, but it always haunts the system."* 👻
 > *"Innovation lives just beyond the edge of your comfort zone."*